Anonymvs17/hacking/notes/web/A1_sqlInjection.md

 for example in file upload try to use on linux `../` to navigate back in the url (might be achievable via POST request).

 example: `http://www.test.com?file=../yolo.txt` or encode URL encode it before (even two times)

+# To find out tables for Union
+"' UNION SELECT name,name,name FROM PRAGMA_TABLE_INFO('users') WHERE name != 'id' AND name != 'password' --"